 (5) If a use of land is identified in a zone as being a class P or class I use, the local government may not refuse an application for development approval for that use in that zone but may require works that are to be undertaken in connection with that use to have development approval.

-(6) If a use of land is identified in a zone as being a class X use, the local government must refuse an application for development approval for that use in that zone unless —

-(a) the development approval application relates to land that is being used for a non-conforming use; and

-(b) the local government considers that the proposed use of the land would be less detrimental than the non-conforming use.
+[(6) deleted]

 (7) If the zoning table does not identify any permissible uses for land in a zone the local government may, in considering an application for development approval for land within the zone, have due regard to any of the following plans that apply to the land —

 (a) a structure plan;

-(b) an activity centre plan;
+[(b) deleted]

 (c) a local development plan.

+[Clause 18 amended: SL 2020/252 r.
+32.]

 19. Additional uses

 (1) The Table sets out —